 - Allowing a team to not have to get all 10 reps in a row will result in faster completion of the drill if time is a concern.
 It will also let you get the players to focus on keeping the ball in play when they are in scramble mode.

-- Because there can be considerable frustration with having to restart on errors (or discontinuities), mental toughness can be a developmental aspect to this drill.
+- Because there can be considerable frustration with having to restart on errors (or discontinuities), mental toughness is often a developmental aspect to this drill.

 - You may have to put a time limit on the drill to keep to your practice plan.

-- There is a problem solving element to this drill in that it behooves the players to make sure the best defenders are the ones receiving most of the hits to keep the play going.
+- There is a problem solving element to this drill in that it behooves the players to make sure the best defenders receive most of the hits to keep the play going.
 This thinking is something you may have to hint at if they aren’t getting it.

 6 Steps to Better Practices - Free Guide